systemd/systemd/docs/ENVIRONMENT.md

   subvolumes if the backing filesystem supports them.
 If set to `0`, these lines will always create directories.

+`systemd-sysusers`

+* `SOURCE_DATE_EPOCH` — if unset, the field of the date of last password change in `/etc/shadow` will be the number of days from Jan 1, 1970 00:00 UTC until today.
+If SOURCE_DATE_EPOCH is set to a valid UNIX epoch value, then the field will be the number of days until that time instead.
+This is to support creating bit-by-bit reproducible system images by choosing a reproducible value for the field of the date of last password change in `/etc/shadow`.

 `systemd-sysv-generator`:

 * `$SYSTEMD_SYSVINIT_PATH` — Controls where `systemd-sysv-generator` looks for